Geo-7/luck/README.md

 ## Testing

 For testing you can use `crystal spec`
-for complete integration testing first run luck cms then from root directory
+for complete integration testing from root directory
 for sqlite3 integration testing:
 `./test/sqlite.sh`
 for postgres testing: